tweag/nickel/rfcs/007-bytecode-interpreter.md

 that is filled after the thunk has been forced.
 When accessing a thunk, the caller checks the state, and then either retrieve the value or initiate an update sequence and retrieve the code of the unevaluated expression.
-In Haskell, the update process performed by the callee instead (the thunk's code), such that thunk access is uniform: just jump to the corresponding code.
+In Haskell, the update process is performed by the callee instead (the thunk's code), such that thunk access is uniform: it's an unconditional jump to the corresponding code.
 As with other VMs, the environment - immediately inlined after the code pointer - stores the free variables of the expression that are captured by the closure.
 When entering a closure, a dedicated register holds the pointer to the environment for fast access.

-The STG paper argues that this simplifies the compilation process and gives room for some specific optimizations (vectored return for pattern matching, for example) that should be beneficial to Haskell programs.
+The STG paper argues that this uniform thunk representation (with "self-handled" update) simplifies the compilation process and gives room for some specific optimizations (vectored return for pattern matching, for example) that should be beneficial to Haskell programs.

 In Haskell, every data is considered to be an algebraic data type including primitive types such as integers, which is just `data Int = MkInt Int#`  where